wp-plugins/purify-wp-menues/README.txt

 == Description ==

-= Effects =
+= Less code, higher page speed =

-* This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
+This plugin deletes the CSS classes you do not need in a navigation menu and page menu.
 It slims down the HTML code of Wordpress menus to the only neccessary CSS classes you want for your theme.
 This results in less HTML code and so in higher page speed.

+= No undesiderable visual effects =

+The visual appereance of menus in the frontend remains unchanged in most cases.
+If you should see an undesirable visual effect to the menus in your theme you can activate the needed CSS classes on the plugin's options page.

+= Deactivate it and keep your settings =

+If you deactivate the plugin, your settings remains.
+If you activate the plugin again your last settings will be used.
+You do not need to go over all settings again.

+= Residue-free deletion =

+If you delete the plugin via the WordPress 'Plugin' menu, your settings will be deleted, too.
+No useless option remains in the WordPress database.

+= Default setting: Mark only the current menu item =

+The default setting is to output only the CSS classes for the current menu item.

+= Stops displaying CSS classes of parents and ancestors of menu items =

+Menu items which are parents of the current item will not be classified as ancestors additionally.
+The output of class="current-menu-ancestor current-menu-parent" is reduced to class="current-menu-parent".

+= Stops displaying CSS classes of outdated page menus =

+This plugin filters out the old CSS classes of page menus in navigation menus.
+Using the WordPress menu configurator the page menu classes are not necessary anymore.

+= Stops displaying #menu-{id} =

-* This plugin deletes the ID attribute of each menu item.
+This plugin deletes the ID attribute of each menu item.
 In most cases the ID of every menu item is not needed.

-* Menu items which are parents of the current item will not be classified as ancestors additionally.
-The output of class="current-menu-ancestor current-menu-parent" is reduced to class="current-menu-parent".
-* This plugin filters out the old CSS classes of page menus in navigation menus.
-This does not effect the output in page menus.
+= Uses WordPress standard functions =

-* This plugin filters the output of the WordPress core functions wp_nav_menu() and wp_page_menu().
+This plugin hooks into the WordPress core functions wp_nav_menu() and wp_page_menu().
+It changed the results of both functions to the settings you chose.
-* The visual appereance of menus in the frontend remains unchanged in most cases.
-If you should see an undesirable visual effect to the menus in your theme you can activate the needed CSS classes on the plugin's options page.

-= Highly Configurable =

-* The default setting is to output only the CSS classes for the current menu item.
+= Switch on and off every CSS menu item class =

+You can:

-* You can select and deselect in detail any CSS class and you need for your theme.
+* select and deselect in detail every CSS menu item class the WordPress core functions wp_nav_menu() and wp_page_menu() generate.
-* You can control whether the id attribute of each navigation menu item is printed out or not.
+* control whether the id attribute of each navigation menu item is printed out or not.
-* You can control whether parent items will be additionally classified as ancestors item or not.
+* control whether parent items will be additionally classified as ancestors item or not.
 You can activate to print out both classes on parent items or just parents classes.
-* You can control whether navigation menus will be additionally classified with the older page menu classes for compatibility or not.
+* control whether navigation menus will be additionally classified with the older page menu classes for compatibility or not.
-* If you deactivate the plugin, your settings remains.
-* If you delete the plugin via the WordPress 'Plugin' menu, your settings will be deleted, too.
-No useless option remains in the WordPress database.

 == Installation ==